graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 </style>

-[^1]: Annoyingly, my boiler made by Worcester Bosch doesn't support the [OpenTherm](https://www.opentherm.eu) standard for communication, only a propietary system that Woscester Bosch supplies.
+[^1]: Annoyingly, my boiler made by Worcester Bosch doesn't support the [OpenTherm](https://www.opentherm.eu) standard for communication, only a proprietary system that Worcester Bosch supplies.
 Very frustrating.